divyjx/HR_pred_model/README.md

 ```
 For comprehensive training steps, experiments, and visualizations, please refer to the '**training.ipynb**' notebook.
 Ensure that you choose the appropriate Python kernel for executing the notebook.

+# Method
+### Data Preparation
+Data preprocessing was a crucial step, involving the removal of redundant features, scaling the dataset, and separating labels for better model training.
+To gain more insights into the dataset, we utilized visualization techniques.
+This includes histogram plots of feature vectors and a correlation heatmap.
+Then, highly correlated features were removed, resulting in a reduction of features from 36 to 32 without compromising performance.
+Some features were averaged out, while others were directly removed.

+### Model Training
+Multiple regression models were considered during the training phase, including Linear Regression (as a benchmark), RandomForestRegressor, XGBRegressor, and LGBMRegressor.
+We used Mean Squared Error (MSE) as our evaluation metric.
+Initially, they were trained on 80% of the data and evaluated on the remaining 20%.
+Further evaluation utilized 5-fold cross-validation, revealing the superior performance of the LGBMRegressor.

+### Final Model
+The LGBMRegressor model was hyperparameter-tuned using random grid search to identify optimal parameters, ensuring the lowest MSE in heart rate predictions.

+Feel free to explore the '**training.ipynb**' notebook for a detailed walkthrough of the training process and results.

 # Results 📊
 <table>
   <tr>